 One of the most interesting sports on the sportsbook calendar is race horsing.
 Big races happen annually in the US and worldwide, from the Triple Crown across the states to the prestigious British Ascot and the show-stopping Dubai World Cup.
 There is plenty for individuals to get excited.
 Racing horsing is a thrilling sport which brings an array of sports spectators together from all different backgrounds.
 Seeing it in action is a spectacular event that brings elegance and charm, as the horses and jockeys come charging up the back straight inching closer to the finish.

 Horse racing in America dates back to 1665, with the first-ever race being held in New York.
 The sport itself has developed over the years but originally started from thoroughbred racing, which combined different social classes to enjoy horse racing.
 Something quite rare in those times.
 American racing has had its fair share of fans fall in and out of love with the sport.
 But with the introduction of sports betting, Americans are rediscovering love again for horse racing with it piquing interest amongst people again.

 Racing in the modern age has changed a great deal since the first-ever races on Long Island in New York.
 The horse racing calendar is filled with exciting events from the Breeders Cup, Travers Stakes to the Arkansas Derby.
 America boasts the highest concentration of horse racing tracks in the entire world.
 With race tracks darted around the US, there’s a total of 75 tracks.

-The series takes place throughout May and June each year where to secure the Triple Crown champion title, a 3-year-old horse must win all three “jewels” in the series.
+The series takes place throughout May and June each year where to secure the Triple Crown champion title, a three-year-old horse must win all three “jewels” in the series.
 The three-part racing series is made up of the Kentucky Derby, the Preakness Stakes in Baltimore, Maryland and the Belmont Stakes in Elmont, New York.